Local and Mixing-Based Algorithms for Gaussian Graphical Model Selection from Glauber Dynamics: :

-{\bf Remark 1.} Our algorithm is guaranteed to recover the true edge set given $\mathcal{O}(\frac{d^{2}\operatorname{polylog} p}{\bmin^{4}})$ Glauber updates per node.
+{\bf Remark 1.} Our algorithm is guaranteed to recover the true edge set given $\mathcal{O}(\frac{d^{3}\operatorname{polylog} p}{\bmin^{5}})$ Glauber updates per node.
 Notice that this quantity is an upper bound on $T_\ast$ defined in Section~\ref{sec: problem statement}.
-The dependence on $\beta_{\rm min}^4$ is possibly improvable with a different algorithmic choice and is an interesting avenue for future work.
+The f on $\beta_{\rm min}^4$ is possibly improvable with a different algorithmic choice and is an interesting avenue for future work.

-{\bf Remark 2.} The computational complexity of Algorithm~\ref{alg:cap} is $\mathcal{O}\left(d^2p^3\operatorname{polylog} p/\beta_{\rm min}^4\right)$ as the algorithm iterates over ${p \choose 2}$ pairs of vertices.
-It is worth noting that in the high-dimensional regime, our algorithm recovers the edge set in a significantly shorter observation time than it takes Glauber dynamics to mix which is $\Omega(p)$.
+{\bf Remark 2.} The computational complexity of \algone{} is $\mathcal{O}\left(d^3p^3\operatorname{polylog}\bmin^{-5}\right)$ as the algorithm iterates over ${p \choose 2}$ pairs of vertices.
+It is worth noting that in the high-dimensional regime, \algone{} recovers the edge set in a significantly shorter observation time than it takes Glauber dynamics to mix which is $\Omega(p)$.

+{\bf Remark 3 (Dobrushin generalization).} Theorem~\ref{thm: final theorem} is stated under the sufficient form $d\bmax<1$ of Assumption~\ref{assumption: bounded degree and sample decay}.
+The conclusion extends to the strictly weaker Dobrushin uniqueness condition $r<1$ with $\alpha=1-r$ in place of $1-d\bmax$, at the cost of tracking $r$ rather than $d\bmax$ inside the separation and concentration arguments.

+{\bf Remark 4 (Comparison with lower bound).} The minimax lower bound of Theorem~\ref{thm:lower-bound-glauber} in Section~\ref{sec: lower bounds} shows that any consistent estimator requires $T = \Omega\bigl(\log(p-d)/\bmin^{2}\bigr)$ Glauber updates per node.
+In the regime $\bmin = \mathcal{O}(1/d)$, this shows that \algone{} matches the information-theoretic lower bound up to polynomial factors in $d$ and $\log p$.